S

 Klaviyo Free covers 250 contacts and 500 emails per month.
 It is useful for testing the platform, but not for running any real business.

-If free is genuinely your budget, MailerLite or Brevo are the only options worth considering.
+If free is truly your budget, MailerLite or Brevo are the only options worth considering.
 The others are too restrictive to operate on for more than a few weeks.

 Migration Pain Is Real